Why Jesus Washed the Apostles’ Feet, and Why We Do It Too

 The Pastor Up Front

 I will never, not in a million years, volunteer to be one of the twelve people sitting up front with their pantlegs rolled up having their feet washed.
-I suspect the ceremony will always feel a little hokey to me.
+The ceremony will always feel a little hokey to me.

-But less so now that I’ve read Benedict’s explanation.
-And less so, I hope, as God teaches me how better to confess my sins and love others more sacrificially.
-Especially by forgiving them, as I hope they forgive me.
+But less and less so, I hope, as I learn the lesson better.
+Especially to forgive those who’ve trespassed against me, as the Lord’s Prayer says, as I hope they forgive me.
 Which, to be honest, is probably easier than actually washing their feet.